Moscow, Damascus unanimous on nuke-free Middle East

 Medvedev is currently on an official visit – the first ever by a Russian president – to the Arab republic, intending to revive once-flourishing relations with the old Soviet ally and, also, an important player in the Middle East region.
 Business matters aside, the two leaders could not skip such issues of global importance as international security.

-In a joint statement signed following today’s meeting in the Syrian capital, the presidents urged Israel to join the Nuclear Non-Proliferation Treaty as a non-nuclear state and bring its nuclear facilities under the control of the International Atomic Energy Agency (IAEA).
+In a joint statement signed following today’s meeting in the Syrian capital, the presidents urged Israel to join the Nuclear Non-Proliferation Treaty as a non-nuclear state and bring its nuclear facilities under the control of the International Atomic Energy Agency (IAEA).“Present-day challenges to international security, connected in particular with the threat of the circulation of nuclear materials and their getting into the hands of non-government entities, must be removed on the basis of the Non-Proliferation Treaty,” the document reads as quoted by Itar-Tass agency.
+The presidents also stressed that “the sides will coordinate their efforts and contribute to turning the Middle East into a zone free of weapons of mass destruction and delivery systems.”

 Whether this idea can become a reality is yet a big question since Israel – backed by Washington – is not going to review its position that stands for neither confirming nor denying having nuclear arms.